United Front for Democracy Against Dictatorship: 2010 protests

 Abhisit's government expected UDD-led unrest immediately following the announcement of the supreme court's verdict on Thaksin Shinawatra's asset seizure case, despite UDD's announcement that it would not protest the verdict.
 Protest suppression measures were enacted, and security was increased throughout the nation.
 Despite the government's warnings, the UDD did not protest the verdict, but instead announced that they would hold a large-scale protest in Bangkok on 14 March calling for elections.

 Abhisit increased security measures to suppress 14 March protests.
 In the days prior to the protest, checkpoints were set up to inspect protester caravans entering Bangkok, especially those coming from UDD strongholds in the north and northeast, with orders to detain any protesters with weapons.
 A government/military situation room for monitoring the protest, officially called the Peacekeeping Operations Command, was established at the 11th Infantry Regiment in Bang Khen.
 Pro-government elements in the northeast issued threats to deter people from leaving for the capital.

 Abhisit claimed to have received intelligence that there was a terrorist threat of sabotage taking place on 14 March.
 The UDD denied Abhisit's allegations and dared him to reveal any evidence backing his claims.
 Suthep claimed that the UDD protesters planned to "besiege government offices and residences of important figures, like Privy Council President Prem Tinsulanonda."

-On 9 March, Abhisit imposed the Internal Security Act from 11–23 March.
+On 9 March, Abhisit imposed the Internal Security Act from 11 to 23 March.
 A 50,000-strong security force was deployed in Bangkok.

 On Friday, 12 March, police and military checkpoints were set up along all main routes leading to Bangkok to inspect UDD protesters for weapons being carried into the capital.
 The police issued a warning that bus operators transporting people to Bangkok without official permission could have their concessions revoked.
 Five bombs exploded in Surat Thani, a Democrat Party stronghold, in the early morning of 12 March.
 Nobody was injured or killed.
 It was not clear who was behind the bombings.
 No arrests were made.

 The protests on Sunday, 14 March were the largest in Thai history, and were peaceful.
 However, Thailand's free-to-air TV channels, all controlled by the government or military, claimed that there were only 25,000 protesters at the main protest site, Phan Fah Bridge.
 On Tuesday, UDD protesters announced that they would be collecting 10 milliliters of blood from volunteer protesters and pouring the blood in a symbolic sacrifice at Government House and other sites in Bangkok.
 These public blood rituals were a highly effective publicity stunt and drew widespread attention to the protests.
 However, critics have said that the UDD's association with blood tarnished the movement's efforts to keep its campaign "clean" and may have discouraged potential supporters, in addition to the associated cost and the health risk for cleanup crew due to HIV and hepatitis-infected blood being part of the ceremony.